Attorney Schrier Discusses the Tenant Protection Act aka Rent Control

 2.)
 Local Option for Just Cause Eviction

 The second section brings back the Jim Brooks Just Cause Eviction bill.
 Attorney Schrier invited the audience to remember that the worse the tenant is, the harder it is to get a witness to testify against them.
-This is why the really bad tenants are evicted “no fault,” at the natural expiration of their rental agreement.
+This is why the really bad tenants are evicted "no-cause-stated" (also known as “no fault”), at the natural expiration of their rental agreement.

 Attorney Schrier shared a personal anecdote of one renter threatening personal violence against him.
 The renter said, “If you evict me, this will be the last eviction you ever do.”
 Sadly these stories carry no weight among advocates of Just Cause Eviction, although they should.